 The second you start to try and live in a more eco-friendly manner, greenwashing immediately becomes an issue.

-- Green products are already very tricky to navigate and in turn greenwashing makes it harder to choose the best green goods.
-Sometimes it’s easy to spot greenwashing (Fur Is Green – really?) and sometimes not (Earth Grains).
+–>Green products are very tricky to navigate, and in turn, greenwashing makes it harder to choose the best green goods.
+Sometimes it’s easy to spot greenwashing (Fur Is Green – really?) and sometimes not.

-- Greenwashing harms the planet: Greenwashing efforts have the ability to encourage a massive amount of consumers to do the total opposite of what’s good for the environment.
+–>Greenwashing has the ability to encourage consumers to do the total opposite of what’s good for the environment.
 Like for example, companies who encourage biodegradable diapers as “good for the earth” over cloth diapers or “eco” detergents that still contain chemicals that harm our soil and water supply.
 Palmolive Eco is a great example of greenwashing.
 This product is touted as eco-safe yet contains bleach and fake chemical fragrance.
 Nice.

-- Greenwashing halts sales of actual green companies.
+–>Greenwashing prohibits sales of actual green products and companies.
 There are plenty of companies out there who actually care about the environment and human rights related to production.
 Companies who greenwash are only using green to gain business, not because they care about the issues.
 However, these greenwashing companies get business from uneducated consumers.
 AND by uneducated, I’m not totally blaming consumers.
-Companies who try to trick people make it confusing and it is hard to make smart consumer choices.
+Companies are very smart about confusing consumers, thus making it difficult to make smart consumer choices.

 - How to spot greenwashing